inn-ctrl/Customer-Churning-Prediction/README.md

 (example of KPIs to identify: declining purchase frequency, reduced average spending, average purchase frequency overtime, customer support interaction,  or shifts in shopping preferences,)

+Using Tableau:
+- After finding the correlatins, visualizing every feature against Churn gave a confirmation of features that contribute less to Churing.
+For those, I used PCA to drop them.
-Create a dashboard for Performance metrics in Tableau
+- After getting the most important features, I used tableau to create a dashboard for Performance metrics that can be easily shared to different stakeholers.

 # Feature Engineering